Potomac River Spill Update for March 6:

 This collapse means that a significant quantity of untreated sewage flowed into the Potomac River.

-Is Sewage Sill Flowing Into the River?
+Is Sewage Still Flowing Into the River?

 DC Water is managing the response and repairs.
 Read their updates here: News | DC Water.